Should You Buy Long-Term Care Insurance?

 Who Needs It?

-Approximately 70 percent of Americans turning age 65 can expect to use some form of long-term care at some point during their lives.
-(Source: The National Clearinghouse for Long-Term Care Information, as of December 2014.)
-And with life expectancies increasing at a steady rate, this figure can be expected to grow in the years to come.
+As we age, the odds increase that we’ll need some form of long-term care at some point during our lives.
+And with life expectancies increasing at a steady rate, the likelihood of needing long-term care can be expected to grow in the years to come.

 But Won’t the Government Look Out for Me?

 Medicare pays nothing for nursing home care unless you’ve first been in the hospital for three consecutive days.
-After that, it will pay only if you enter a certified nursing home within thirty days of your discharge from the hospital.
-For the first twenty days, Medicare pays 100 percent of your nursing home care costs.
-After that, you’ll pay $161 in 2016 per day ($157.50 in 2015) for your care through day one hundred, and Medicare will pick up the balance.
-Beyond day one hundred in a nursing home, you’re on your own—Medicare doesn’t pay anything.
+After that, it will pay only if you enter a certified nursing home within 30 days of your discharge from the hospital.
+For the first 20 days, Medicare pays 100 percent of your nursing home care costs.
+After that, you’ll pay $176.00 in 2020 per day for your care through day 100, and Medicare will pick up the balance.
+Beyond day 100 in a nursing home, you’re on your own—Medicare doesn’t pay anything.

 If you’re at home, Medicare provides minimal short-term coverage for intermediate care (e.g., intravenous feeding or the treatment of dressings), but only if you’re confined to your home and the treatments are ordered by a doctor.
 Medicare provides nothing for custodial care, such as help with feeding, bathing, or preparing meals.

-Medicaid covers long-term nursing home costs (including both intermediate and custodial care costs) but only for individuals who have low income and few assets (eligibility guidelines vary from state to state).
-You will have to use up most of your savings before you qualify for Medicaid, and aside from a small personal needs allowance (typically $30 to $60 a month), you will have to use all of your retirement income, including Social Security and pension payments, to pay for your care before Medicaid pays anything.
+Medicaid covers long-term nursing home costs (including both intermediate and custodial care costs), but only for individuals who have low income and few assets (eligibility guidelines vary from state to state).
+You will have to use up most of your savings before you qualify for Medicaid, and aside from a small personal needs allowance, you will have to use all of your retirement income, including Social Security and pension payments, to pay for your care before Medicaid pays anything.
 And once you qualify for Medicaid, you’ll have little or no choice regarding where you receive care.
-Only facilities with Medicaid-approved beds can accept you, and your chances of staying in your own home are slimmer, because currently most states’ Medicaid programs only cover limited home health care services.
+Only facilities with Medicaid-approved beds can accept you, and your chances of staying in your own home are slimmer, because currently most states’ Medicaid programs cover only limited home healthcare services.

 Looking Out for Yourself